 NEW: In recent work we have used highway networks to easily train multi-layer state transitions in recurrent neural networks.
 The resulting Recurrent Highway Networks outperform existing recurrent architectures substantially, and open up a new degree of freedom in recurrent model design.

-Recurrent Highway Networks J. G. Zilly, R. K. Srivastava, J. Koutnik and J. Schmidhuber arXiv Preprint arXiv:1607.03474 Code coming soon.
+Recurrent Highway Networks J. G. Zilly, R. K. Srivastava, J. Koutnik and J. Schmidhuber arXiv Preprint arXiv:1607.03474 Code for reproducing experimental results.

 Training Very Deep Networks R. K. Srivastava, K. Greff and J. Schmidhuber Neural Information Processing Systems (NIPS 2015 Spotlight) arXiv:1507.06228 Download logs for all 800 optimization runs here, with instructions.

 Highway Networks R. K. Srivastava, K. Greff and J. Schmidhuber Deep Learning Workshop (ICML 2015). arXiv:1505.00387 poster

 Q: How do I set the bias for the transform gates when initializing a highway network?

 A: You can think of the initial bias as a prior over the behavior of your network at initialization.
 In general, this is a hyper-parameter which will depend on the given problem and network architecture.
 However, here are some general suggestions which have worked for certain problems: